orderlyquant/db_primer/working_with_databases_in_r.md

 ### Cascading DELETEs

-A key scenario to test for when determining database integrity is the deletion of children records related to a deleted parent.
+A key scenario to test when determining database integrity is the deletion of children records related to a deleted parent.
 Does `sqlite3` accomplish this?
 Let’s try removing `Jacob` and see what happens.